Masoumeh-Bayat/PortfolioProjects/README.md

 ### Table of Contents

 - [Data Cleaning with SQL]
   - Data Format Standardization
   - [Populate Property Address Data]
+  - [Breaking out Property Address into Individual Column]
+  - [ Make 3 columns out of OwnerAddress]
+  - [Change Y and N to Yes and No in "Sold as Vacant" field]
+  - [Remove Duplicates]
+  - [Delete Unused Columns]

 ## Data Cleaning with SQL